lukaswatts-cloud/digital-property-insights/README.md

 This is the most important step.
 We need to send your code to your GitHub repository.

-1.  **Open Source Control:** In the editor window, look at the vertical activity bar on the far left edge of the screen.
+1.  **Open Source Control:** In the editor window, look at the vertical activity bar on the far left of the screen.
 Click the third icon from the top, which looks like a **branching path (--o--<)**.
 This will open the Source Control panel.

 2.  **Publish the Branch:** You should see a blue button that says **"Publish Branch"** or **"Sync Changes"**.
 Click it.